imagineLife/big-site/content/node/about.md

 ## Build An HTTP Server

-[Here](/http-server/about) is a brief rundown on building an http server using node.
-Listen for requests and serve up some content!
+[Here](/http-server) is a brief rundown on building an http server using node.
+TL;DR: Listen for requests and serve up some content.

 ## Coming Soon